A recommended trip to Goshogawara, Aomori in winter by stove train!

 Eat-in space inside the store

 The cake set on the day of the interview was a chocolate cake called ganache.
 The chocolate was rich yet moderately sweet, and the crunchy chocolate and walnuts topping on the cake accented the texture and I ate it in no time!
+The matcha tiramisu has a surface covered with crunchy cocoa and matcha powder for both texture and aroma.
+The matcha layer inside is also soft and fluffy, but you can taste the matcha flavor and it goes perfectly with warm black tea!
+The day of our visit was in the evening, and customers were coming in one after another for cakes and baked goods.

-Today's cake and ganache
+Today's cake ganache (as of January 2025)

 For carnrt dor Instagram, click here